yankovkr/leanplum-frontend-project/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes.\
+Ready to be deployed.

 ### `npm run deploy`

 Deploys the application to GitHub Pages.

-The build is minified and the filenames include the hashes.\
-Ready to be deployed